revvco/honeybadger-php/README.md

+# REVV note: fix for composer.php support is on branch dev-master.
+See comment.

 # honeybadger-php [![Build Status](https://secure.travis-ci.org/honeybadger-io/honeybadger-php.png)](http://travis-ci.org/honeybadger-io/honeybadger-php)

 This is the client library for integrating apps with the :zap: [Honeybadger Exception Notifier for PHP](http://honeybadger.io).